Parents don’t know too much about anime these days. In fact, this was true years ago.

 Another example of the ratings being different (and the content based on ratings) is Dragon Ball Z.

-Especially not in the way western shows and movies would reflect their ratings 100% of the time.
+Especially not in the way Western shows and

 So the best judge of content is to watch the content or look at what people say about it… Because ratings aren’t always the best judge.